extremecoders-re/pyhelper-vscode-ext/README.md

 # README

-This extension converts Python byte arrays to their equivalent strings.
+This is a vscode extension to convert Python byte arrays to their string equivalent.
 The extension has been developed mainly to assist in manual decompilation of Python bytecode where strings have been obfuscated by converting them to bytearray equivalents.

-For example, extension converts the block of code
+For example, the extension converts the block of code
 ```
 bytearray([72, 101, 108, 108, 111, 32, 87, 111, 114, 108, 100]).decode()
 ```